 Biological Factors Affecting Medication Response

-The effectiveness of anxiety medications varies significantly from one person to another.
+The effectiveness of anxiety medications varies from person to person.
 Biological differences drive much of this variation.
 Key factors include:

 • Genetic predispositions